mmm-megahed/MR.Multi.RAG-Moodle/MOODLE_SETUP.md

 2. Download the latest stable version
 3. Extract it to `docker/moodle/`

-## Option 3: Use Docker Image
+## Option 3: Use Docker Images

-You can also use the official Moodle Docker image by updating your `docker-compose.yml` to use:
+You can also use the official Moodle Docker images by updating your `docker-compose.yml` to use:
 ```yaml
 moodle:
   image: moodle/moodle:latest
   # ... rest of your configuration
 ```

-## After Downloading Moodle
+## After Downloading

-Once you have Moodle in the `docker/moodle/` directory, you can proceed with the Docker setup:
+Once you have both directories in place, you can proceed with the Docker setup:

 ```bash
 cd docker